Choijh03/English_Learning_Application_JAVA_V3/README.md

 -Animations were added in translation, camera, culture, phrases, and game activities.

+-New Loading screen (or Splash Screen) available.

 -Culture pop-up dialogues changed to actual activities.

--Splash screen reformatted.

--More culture and phrases are available.

 -Dialogue menu avaiable (Coming soon!)